by Kelly R. Smith

 One thing nobody likes to do is throw away money.
 But if your home is a perpetual slacker on its attempts to restrict energy usage, that is exactly what you are doing.
 As a general rule of thumb, the older a home is the less energy efficient it is.
 There are many reasons for this but the two main ones are:

 - In days gone by, utility expenses were not what they are today.
 For one thing homeowners didn’t have all those confounded contraptions that we just can’t live without today.
+And why does everything have to have a clock?

 - The building technology wasn’t what it is today.
 Our forebears knew nothing about tight envelopes, radiant barrier foil and passive solar concepts.